 - See 5 Ways a Cancer Diagnosis Can Derail Patients' Finances for a more in-depth discussion on cancer’s effects on finances

-Breast Cancer Awareness Month is a good time to draw attention to the financial burden of having breast cancer.
+Cancer Control Month is a good time to draw attention to the financial burden of having breast cancer.
 A recently published study in Support Care Cancer took a deeper look at the long-term out-of-pocket costs of having breast cancer for women who experienced a relatively common complication of breast cancer, called lymphedema.

 Breast-cancer related lymphedema